aws/aws-database-encryption-sdk-dynamodb/specification/beacons/beacons.md

  * If the configuration specifies an inner character, but not a split character, this operation MUST return an error.
- * If the configuration does not specify a split character, this operation MUST return the `plainHash` of the input string; otherwise,
+ * If the configuration does not specify a split character, this operation MUST return the `plainHash` of the input string and zero; otherwise,
  * This operation MUST split the input string into pieces based on the split character.
- * This operation must return the concatenation of the
+ * This operation must return the concatenation of,
  * * the split character
- * * the `innerHash` of each part, in order, separated by the split character,
+ * * for each part that is not a single underscore character, the `innerHash` of the part and its position, followed by the split character,
- * * the split character
- * If the input string does not contain the split character, splitting the string results in a single piece, and no error is produced.
+ * If the input string does not contain the split character, splitting the string results in a single piece.
+This is not an error.

 ### compoundHash